s4oceanice/literacy.s4oceanice/README.md

 # **Introduction and Book Images**

 - `intro.md` contains introductory content.
-- `book-images/` directory stores book-wide images like the logo.
+- `book-assets/` directory stores book-wide assets like the logo.

 # **Pages and Subfolders (Chapters)**

-- `pages/` directory is for book content.
+- `chapters/` directory is for book content.
 - Subfolders represent chapters (e.g., `chapter1/` and `chapter2/`).

 # **Chapter Content and Images**

 - Each chapter subfolder contains content and resources.
 - For example, `chapter1/` has `chapter1.md` for content.
-- `chapter1-images/` contains chapter-specific images.
+- `chapter1-assets/` contains chapter-specific assets.

 # **References and Requirements**